 Buyer be very aware.
 The worst form of culture shock is when you find you have been defrauded in a property deal.
 Suddenly you become aware that all the legal norms of your home country don’t apply in Panama.
 You may be up against a crooked lawyer who is in cohoots with a corrupt local politician.
 This does happen here but fortunately not too often.
 Accept this fact before you retire here – corruption is a way of life in all of Latin America.

 My advice, and this is from someone who has been there and suffered the nightmare – ask around for a good, trustworthy, English speaking lawyer.
 Get him or her to check your property six ways from Sunday.
 If you are buying raw land.
 Get another lawyer to do a check independently from the first lawyer.
 Make sure your lawyer or their agent talks to all the neighbors SURROUNDING your intended purchase.

-Finally let me say that my wife and I have lived happily in Panama for the last five years.
-We have bought two houses and a piece of property and we have had no problems so far.
+Finally let me say that my wife and I have lived happily in Panama for the last 15 years.
+We have bought two houses and a piece of property and yes there have been some problems.
 Remember this is their country and their culture.
 We have no right to expect them to adjust to our ways.

-My final advice, and this after living in Central America for over eight years – slow down, chill out and never take life or yourself too seriously.
+My final advice, and this after living in Central America for nearly 20 years – slow down, chill out and never take life or yourself too seriously.